Hextech-Heroes/Hextech-Heroes-COMP-3613-Assignment2/readme.md

 flask get-reviews : retrieves a student's review by searching their last name (lName)

 flask add-review : retrieves a student by searching their last name and then once found, it will add a review and then append it to the student's reviews

+flask add-review2 : retrieves another student by searching their last name and then once found, it will add a review and then append it to the student's reviews

+flask get-all-reviews : retrieves all students reviews